lersi/Magisk/docs/details.md

 ## SELinux Policies

 Magisk will patch the stock `sepolicy` to make sure root and Magisk operations can be done in a safe and secure way.
-The new domain `magisk` is effectively permissive, which is what `magiskd` and all root shell will run in. `magisk_file` is a new file type that is setup to be allowed to be accessed by every domain (unrestricted file context).
+The new domain `liorsmagic` is effectively permissive, which is what `liorsmagicd` and all root shell will run in. `liorsmagic_file` is a new file type that is setup to be allowed to be accessed by every domain (unrestricted file context).

-Before Android 8.0, all allowed su client domains are allowed to directly connect to `magiskd` and establish connection with the daemon to get a remote root shell.
+Before Android 8.0, all allowed su client domains are allowed to directly connect to `liorsmagicd` and establish connection with the daemon to get a remote root shell.
 Magisk also have to relax some `ioctl` operations so root shells can function properly.

 After Android 8.0, to reduce relaxation of rules in Android's sandbox, a new SELinux model is deployed.
-The `magisk` binary is labelled with `magisk_exec` file type, and processes running as allowed su client domains executing the `magisk` binary (this includes the `su` command) will transit to `magisk_client` by using a `type_transition` rule.
-Rules strictly restrict that only `magisk` domain processes are allowed to attribute files to `magisk_exec`.
-Direct connection to sockets of `magiskd` are not allowed; the only way to access the daemon is through a `magisk_client` process.
+The `liorsmagic` binary is labelled with `liorsmagic_exec` file type, and processes running as allowed su client domains executing the `liorsmagic` binary (this includes the `su` command) will transit to `liorsmagic_client` by using a `type_transition` rule.
+Rules strictly restrict that only `liorsmagic` domain processes are allowed to attribute files to `liorsmagic_exec`.
+Direct connection to sockets of `liorsmagicd` are not allowed; the only way to access the daemon is through a `liorsmagic_client` process.
 These changes allow us to keep the sandbox intact, and keep Magisk specific rules separated from the rest of the policies.

-The full set of rules can be found in `magiskpolicy/rules.cpp`.
+The full set of rules can be found in `liorsmagicpolicy/rules.cpp`.